Guest post by Hugo Huurdeman

 The project Virtual Interiors as Interfaces for Big Historical Data creates new types of 2D, 3D and 4D interfaces to access historical and linked data.
 Within the project, virtual reconstructions of historical rooms in different 17th century houses are created.
 These 3D models can provide access to extensive research, historical information and various archival documents.

-Because of its interest in the preservation of 3D media and the presentation of its archives in 3D, interactive environments, the Netherlands Institute for Sound and Vision is a partner in the Virtual Interiors project.
-Sound and Vision has a large collection of historical media-related objects, such as radios and televisions.
+Because of its interest in the preservation of 3D media and the presentation of its archives in 3D, interactive environments, the Netherlands Institute for Sound & Vision is a partner in the Virtual Interiors project.
+Sound & Vision has a large collection of historical media-related objects, such as radios and televisions.
 These objects are sometimes displayed in the museum, but often not visible to the public.
 When they are displayed, it is behind glass with limited clarity about how the device works.

 Idzerda virtual radio - prototype 1